academyofdata/cassandra-cluster/README.md

 ```
 docker-compose up -d
 ```
-In the same directory where you run the first install step (the one with cluster-setup.sh)
+In the same directory where you run the first install step (the one with cluster-setup.sh, there should be a file called docker-compose.yml)

 ### Installing wget